supertokens/supertokens-auth-react/examples/with-emailverification-with-otp/README.md

 #### Generating the OTP and sending the email to the user

-improvements
 In the regular email verification flow, the url which is sent to the user for verification contains a token.
 This token will be used for verifying the user.

 We will use the `createAndSendCustomEmail` function in our backend config where we will generate an OTP, map it to the token and send the OTP to the user via email using node mailer.

 #### Verifying the OTP

 The `verifyEmailPOST` api handles email verification on the backend.
 We will need to override the default behavior and check that the OTP sent is mapped to a token.
-If a mapping exists we can retrieve the token and verify the users email; if no mapping exists we return an invalid token error.
+If a mapping exists we can retrieve the token and verify the users email, we will also remove the otp and token from the mapping; if no mapping exists we return an invalid token error.

 ## Future improvements

 -   In our example app we are storing the OTP to token mapping in memory.
 Ideally you would store this mapping in a database for persistant storage.
--   Currently OTPs will continue to remain in the mapping even after use.
+-   Currently OTPs which havent been used will continue to remain in the mapping.
 An additional improvement could be to create a cronjob which would periodically remove old OTPs.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Author